Achyles/Machine_Learning_Product_Project/README.md

 ### Bullet Points from the Project Requirements

 **Required Services:**
-1. More than one service: We have three service: course ranking, course recommendataion and course/professor review
+1. More than one service: We have three services: course ranking, course recommendataion and course/professor review
 2. Inter-service communication
 3. Use github
 4. Use JIRA